-The Company made a filing for damages and business interruption claims based on the above coverage of their insurance policies.
+The Company made a filing for damages and business interruption claims based on the above coverage of their insurance policies in 2018.
 The Company only recognized as insurance recovery income the amount of proceeds received as at audit report date.
 Details of these insurance proceeds to date are as follows:

-32. Hurricane related transactions (continued)
+31. Hurricane related transactions (continued)

-VI.
+ii.
 Insurance claims and recoveries (continued)